-Tiger Woods entered the 2000 U.S. Open as one of the favorites based on his strong season to date.
-Woods had already begun his meteoric rise to become one the golf’s greatest players and 2000 would stand out as a career year.
-In all, Woods would win 3 majors that year: the Open Championship, the PGA Championship and an utterly dominant U.S. Open performance at the famous Pebble Beach Golf Links.
-Woods had already claimed 4 PGA Tour events as he prepared to tee off at Pebble Beach, but no one could have foreseen the level of dominance Woods would display at the tournament.
+Tiger Woods entered the 2000 U.S. Open as one of the favorites based on his strongest season to date.
+Woods had already begun his meteoric rise to become arguably golf’s greatest player and 2000 would stand out as a career year.
+In all, Woods would win 3 majors that year: the Open Championship, the PGA Championship, and an utterly dominant U.S. Open performance at the famous Pebble Beach Golf Links.
+Woods had already claimed 4 PGA Tour events as he prepared to tee off at Pebble Beach, but despite his pedigree no one could have foreseen the level of dominance Woods would display at the tournament.

 Woods began the tournament strongly, with a 6 under par round of 65 to take the 18 hole lead, 1 stroke ahead of Miguel Angel Jimenez.
 Constant fog and harsh winds from the ocean marked the tournament from the beginning, and seemed to hurt everyone's game but Tiger’s.
 As the 2nd round started, Woods was consistently making circus shots look easy.
 Famously on the par-5 6th hole, Woods would hit his second shot 200 yards over a tree and the ocean from 4 inches of rough to within 15 feet of the hole.
 The tournament was forced to halt the round as a weather imposed late start meant that darkness settled before the round could finish.
 Still, Woods sank a 30 foot birdie putt on his last hole of the day before finishing the round on Saturday at 69, with a total score of -8.
 This put Woods at a 6 stroke lead.
 The weather was disastrous for Saturday’s 3rd round, with Woods hitting a triple bogey on hole 3.
 However, Woods would regain composure and hit multiple birdies to bring his round score to even par.
 However, though Woods had only managed par, his lead increased to 10 strokes as the other golfers struggled mightily.
 In fact, Woods was the only golfer under par with a remarkable -8.
 The only question that remained was by how many strokes would Tiger win?
 Woods remained bogey free on his final round, hitting a 67 to finish the tournament with a -12.
 His nearest competitiors were Jimenez and Ernie Els at +3.